priyanshu688/LGMVIP-WebDev-TASK-2/README.md

 This project is created as my 2nd Task.
 This Repository contains the code of Web-Application which is designed using CREATE-REACT-APP.
 Here I have designed a Navbar on the top which shows any Brand name and added a Button saying "GET USERS" which makes an API call to get the user data.

-Tech Stack used are as:-
+Tech Stack used are as follows:-

   ► React
   ► Node.js